 Conditions include other information that helps determine whether you qualify for credit and the terms you receive.
 For instance, lenders may consider these factors before lending you money:

-- How you plan to use the money: A lender may be more willing to lend money for a specific purpose, as opposed to a personal loan that can be used for anything.
+How you plan to use the money: A lender may be more willing to lend money for a specific purpose as opposed to a personal loan that can be used for anything.

-Why Are the 5 C’s Important?
+Why are the 5 C’s of credit important?

-- Character: To develop a strong credit history, always make payments on time and try to keep your credit utilization—which measures how much credit you’re using—low.
+Character: To develop a strong credit history, always make payments on time and try to keep your credit utilization—which measures how much credit you’re using—low.

-- Capacity: Only apply for the credit you need.
+Capacity: Only apply for the credit you need.
 A low DTI ratio can help show lenders you have the capacity for a new loan payment.

-- Capital: Having cash on hand may help you qualify for a loan because it can indicate to lenders your level of seriousness.
+Capital: Having cash on hand may help you qualify for a loan because it can indicate to lenders your level of seriousness.

-- Collateral: You may need to provide collateral to take out some loans and credit cards.
+Collateral: You may need to provide collateral to take out some loans and credit cards.
 If you always make on-time payments and follow the loan terms, you’ll get to keep your collateral.

 Conditions: You might not have control over some of the conditions that affect your credit application.
 But being aware of them will give you an idea of whether you might qualify for credit.